junxit/us-congress-bills-115/metadata.md

 - 2017-12-01 — Committee on the Judiciary.
 Reported by Senator Grassley with an amendment.
 Without written report.
 - 2017-12-01 — Committee on the Judiciary.
 Reported by Senator Grassley with an amendment.
 Without written report.
 - 2017-12-01 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 270.
+- 2017-12-21 — Amendment SA 1865 agreed to in Senate by Unanimous Consent.
+- 2017-12-21 — Amendment SA 1865 proposed by Senator McConnell for Senator Grassley.
+To make technical corrections.
+- 2017-12-21 — Measure laid before Senate by unanimous consent. (consideration: CR S8271-8276)
+- 2017-12-21 — Passed Senate with amendments by Voice Vote. (text: CR S8274-8276)
+- 2017-12-21 — Passed/agreed to in Senate: Passed Senate with amendments by Voice Vote.(text: CR S8274-8276)
+- 2017-12-21 — Senate amendment agreed to: Amendment SA 1865 agreed to in Senate by Unanimous Consent.
+- 2017-12-21 — Senate amendment proposed (on the floor): Amendment SA 1865 proposed by Senator McConnell for Senator Grassley.
+- 2017-12-21 — Senate amendment submitted
+- 2017-12-21 — The committee amendment agreed to by Unanimous Consent.